top of page

 M. The column titled “PPO Savings” contains any amounts of network discounts taken for each claim line.

-N. The column titled “Paid By Other Ins” contains any amounts which were covered by another insurance policy, if applicable.
+N. The column titled “Paid By Other Ins” contains any amounts which were covered by another benefit plan, if applicable.

 O. The column titled “Co-Ins” contains the amount of Patient Responsibility owed for the claim which was allocated to the Patient’s Co-Insurance portion under the Plan.